finkelbert/ProPerlyAsked/audio/README-audio.txt

 Audio files for Praat's analysis go in this folder.
+They are not shared through the GitHub link.
+Find them in the folder "IV.
+Selected items for analysis (190 items)" on OSF and move them here on your local version.